 [Introduction to the Gospels:] Finally, after working with the descendants of Abraham for almost 2000 years, God had a people who did not worship idols, were Sabbathkeepers, tithe-payers, health-reformers, and Bible students.
-They were “adventists” waiting for the coming of the Messiah.
+They were “adventists,” waiting for the coming of the Messiah.
 However, when He came to His “home,” His “family” did not receive Him.
 (John 1:11) Could that happen again?
 Could it happen to us?
 What do you suppose this said to the universe?
 If God knew in advance that this would happen, what was He waiting for?
-Was there anything unique about coming at that particular time that would make it the “fullness of time”?
+Was there anything unique about Jesus coming at that particular time that would make it the “fullness of time”?
 (Galatians 4:4)